Tuesday: 11am – 5pm

 The show will foreground Biswas’s vital contributions to the Black Arts Movement in Britain and to the shifting understanding of post-war British art.
 Biswas’s works visually disrupt, challenge and reimagine our present time: visual theorist Griselda Pollock said that it was Biswas who ‘forced us all to acknowledge the Eurocentric limits of the discourses within which we practise’.
 Including the seminal Housewives with Steak-Knives (1985) and Kali (1984), the exhibition will also demonstrate the richness, diversity and conceptual continuity of the artist’s extended practice through the display of painting, drawing, sculpture, photography and video.

 The exhibition is curated by Amy Tobin, assisted by Alina Khakoo.
-A companion exhibition will open at BALTIC in Gateshead in May 2021.
+A companion exhibition opened at BALTIC in Gateshead in June 2021 and runs until March 2022.

 Sutapa Biswas’s film Lumen (2020–21) has been co-commissioned by Film and Video Umbrella, Bristol Museum & Art Gallery, Kettle’s Yard, University of Cambridge and BALTIC Centre for Contemporary Art with Art Fund support through the Moving Image Fund for Museums.
 This programme is made possible thanks to Thomas Dane Gallery and a group of private galleries and individuals.
 The commission has been additionally supported by Autograph.
 Supported by Arts Council England.